-Although students are not obliged to disclose their disability, in doing so they become eligible to receive support services that promote retention and success.
-As each student's needs are unique, the provision of services is designed individually each semester.
-Reasonable accommodations are determined by the nature of the disability, requirements of the curriculum and specific classes, and timeliness of the request.
+Although students are not obliged to disclose their disability, in doing so, they become eligible to receive support services that promote retention and success.
+As each student's needs are unique, the provision of services is designed each semester individually.
+The nature of the disability, the requirements of the curriculum and specific classes, and the timeliness of the request determine reasonable accommodations.